atoptima/Coluna.jl/docs/src/api/benders.md

 ### Master optimization

-This operation consists in optimize the master problem in order to find a first-level solution $\bar{x}$.
+This operation consists in optimizing the master problem in order to find a first-level solution $\bar{x}$.

 In the default implementation, master optimization can be performed using `SolveLpForm`